ccb-hms/Intro-to-R-Semisynchonous/schedules/links-to-lessons.md

 3. **Data inspection and wrangling**: Demonstrate the utilization of functions and indices to inspect and subset data from various data structures.
 4. **Visualizing data**: Demonstrate the use of the ggplot2 package to create plots for easy data visualization.

+## How to Get Help

+The fastest way to get help is to use the workshop's Slack workspace, which you can join using [this link](https://join.slack.com/t/ccb-intro-to-r/shared_invite/zt-1j8e9rmb7-P~1dQGuSGlwIUS6wedB8bw).

+In the slack you can ask questions, answer questions asked by other participants, and get other support and resources.
+I will do my best to answer all questions within 24 hours, typically much faster, but helping to answer questions posted by other participants will also aid you in your learning.

+You can also feel free to [send an email](mailto:christopher_magnano@hms.harvard.edu) or attend office hours (specific office hour times will be emailed and advertised on slack).
+If you cannot make office hours, we can set up an alternate time to meet.

 ## Installations

 Download the most recent versions of R and RStudio: